 Day 1

-A compression bra will be provided that you will need to wear for about two weeks, as it is known to help reduce swelling and accelerate wound healing.
-Apart from this, this garment will also keep your breasts in their new place.
+A compression bra will be provided that you will need to wear for about two weeks.
+It helps reduce swelling and accelerate wound healing.
+Apart from this, this garment will also keep your breasts in their new position.
 Pain medications will be prescribed to control the post-op pain.
 A day or two after the surgery, you may be able to perform some less intensive activities like gentle walking.

 A week later

-You should get plenty of rest and let your body heal during this first week.
-However, you should remember that you should not exert yourself physically as you’ll not be able to do a lot.
+You should get plenty of rest and let your body heal during the first week.
+However, you should not exert yourself physically.
 Swelling and soreness will gradually lessen in over about a week, after which you can resume working comfortably.
 Breast massages should be avoided as they can dislodge the transferred fat from the breast.

 Two weeks later

-As soreness and discomfort will be minimal after a fortnight you may be able to resume most of your daily activities, but you should still avoid stressful activities during the second week.
+As soreness and discomfort decrease, you may be able to resume most of your daily activities, but you should still avoid stressful activities during the second week.
 Most patients will be able to return to work.
-If your work is more physically demanding you might have to wait a week more to return to work.
+If your work is more physically demanding, you might have to wait a week more to return to work.

 One month later

 Some swelling may persist and can take a couple of months to be completely gone.
 During this period, you’ll be able to see the results of the procedure.
-However, the result will improve as the swelling continues to recede.
+However, the results will become noticeable as the swelling continues to decrease.
 You will be allowed to resume light physical exercise after the fourth week, but continue to avoid any heavy lifting and strenuous activity.

 Two months and beyond

-Expect to be cleared by Dr Turner to return to higher intensity physical exercises like swimming after the sixth week.
-The swelling will be gone completely a few months later and you’ll be able to appreciate the result of the procedure and your breasts will be in their optimal position.
+Expect to be cleared by Dr Turner to return to higher-intensity physical exercises like swimming after the sixth week.
+The swelling will be gone completely a few months later and you’ll be able to appreciate the results of the procedure.

 Best Tips for Better Recovery